mikeCode321/deeplearning_zero_hero/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome to Deep Learning - Zero to Hero
+## By Maikl Awad

-This is a small sample book to give you a feel for how book content is structured.
+This is a small sample book to give you a feel for how the book content will be structured.